coding-horror/basic-computer-games/README.md

 - **Use lots of comments to explain what is going on**.
 Comment liberally!
 If there were clever tricks in the original code, decompose those tricks into simpler (even if more verbose) code, and use comments to explain what’s happening and why.
 If there is something particularly tricky about a program, edit the **Porting Notes** section of the `readme.md` to let everyone know.
 Those `GOTO`s can be very pesky..

-- **Don’t get _too_ fancy**.
-Definitely use the most recent versions and features of the target language, but also try to keep the code samples simple and explainable – the goal is to teach programming in the target language, not necessarily demonstrate the cleverest one-line tricks.
+- **Please don’t get _too_ fancy**.
+Definitely use the most recent versions and features of the target language, but also try to keep the code samples simple and explainable – the goal is to teach programming in the target language, not necessarily demonstrate the cleverest one-line tricks, or big system "enterprise" coding techniques designed for thousands of lines of code.

+- **Please don't check in any build specific or IDE specific files**.
+We want the repository to be simple and clean, so we have ruled out including any IDE or build system specific files from the repository.
+Git related files are OK, as we are using Git and this is GitHub. 😉

 ### Emulation and Bugfixes